 What is the final deadline to accept the offer?

-Where can I find more information about the courses and majors?
+Where can I find more information about the courses?

 What kind of guidance does UCG offer?